 Winter is my favorite time of the beer year.
 Pun-tastic names abound and brewers really throw together big, flavor-filled beers unencumbered by a particular style.
 I have even seen a peach/pecan mash-up!
 Here are eight less weird Holiday seasonals that should be under the tree and in your fridge.

-Full Sail – Wreck the Halls
+Full Sail Brewing – Wreck the Halls

 A big hoppy IPA filled with citrus note.
 This 2010 World Beer Championship gold medalist is dry hopped with a blend of centennial hops.

-Anchor Steam – Our Special Ale 2010
+Anchor Brewing – Our Special Ale 2010

 This is a pint glass of history.
 This beer (recipe changes and all) has been brewed since 1975.
 Each year a different tree graces the label and it seems like to me some tree-notes get into the bottle.
 Spruce and a malty bread note characterize the 2010 version.

 I just recently cracked this open and the flavors and drinkability of this year’s 12 Days of Christmas offering supports my theory that The Bruery is really stepping it up.
 Loakal Red was amazing.
 Gunga Galunga is bizarre (in a great way) and now the Hens, which is my favorite of the series so far.
 Straightforward Belgian strong ale done well.

 Christmas in a can with FDR!
 This is a spiced strong ale with cocoa nibs tossed in to really create a unique winter warmer.
 I have yet to find this in Los Angeles and opinion is divided between hate and love but it is certainly a beer to try at least once.

 Showing the range of what holiday ales can possibly be.
 This Eugene based brewery seasonal release is a dark double alt.
 So this is what the malty/chocolate beer lovers will be craving so it’s a good thing that their distribution has made its way down the 5 freeway to us.